D'Arcy Drollinger: The Oasis

+In July, 2025, the Oasis was announced to be closing by the end of 2025.
+In an interview, Drollinger explained that “we’ve been struggling like a lot of other venues.
+Our margins are razor thin.
+I’ve had to subsidize the club every month to be able to make it through.
+Those resources are gone, I’ve cashed in the majority of my retirement account to keep this going.”

 Theatrical productions

-In 1993, Drollinger's first full length musical, The Cereal Killers was produced at the Artful circle Theater in San Francisco.
+In 1993, Drollinger's first full-length musical, The Cereal Killers was produced at the Artful circle Theater in San Francisco.
 The production included many members of Enrique and was directed by Charles Herman-Wurmfeld.
 Drollinger and Wurmfeld went on to collaborate on two other rock musicals, The Possession of Mrs. Jones and Suburbia 3000.
 Drollinger mounted the long-running cult hit, Above and Beyond the Valley of the Ultra Showgirls in 1997 before moving to New York City in 1998.
 While living in Manhattan, Drollinger wrote and produced Pink Elephants, Scalpel! and Shit & Champagne, in which he also starred.
 After returning to San Francisco in 2011, Project : Lohan, Mr. Irresistible, were written.
 At the same time Drollinger began producing and directing live parodies of television sitcoms with long time friend and drag star, Heklina.
 After the venue they had been performing in was sold they decided to open Oasis, their own performance venue.
 After opening Oasis Drollinger wrote and starred in two sequels to Shit & Champagne, Champagne White and The Temple of Poon' and Disastrous.
 Followed by the 1980s soap opera spoof, Bitch Slap.